hanaa-mohamed/cpprelude/docs/string.md

 ### local_string

-Provides a convenient way to create a string with a static size that's allocated on the stack. this string doesn't need to be disposed by the end of its usage. it's not advised to move this string around too much since it's not that efficient.
+Provides a convenient way to create a string with a static size that's allocated on the stack.
+This string doesn't need to be disposed by the end of its usage.
+It's not advised to move this string around too much since it's not that efficient.

 ```C++
 template<typename T, usize slice_size>